fithisux/spock_corners/src/test/groovy/pizza/loverz/example4/example4.md

     when:

-then big sequence of thens
+the big sequence of thens

     then:

 to impose commutatitivity restrictions.
-By checking the wording of the steps, to understand our logigal fallacy.
+By checking the wording of the steps, we can understand our logical fallacy.

 Being cautious and not throw-away the non-commutativity can work miracles.
 Having proper step descriptions telling a human comprehensible story is vital too.